Bitdefender Review: Quick Expert Summary

 Bitdefender offers 3 annual plans — but only its premium Total Security plan works across all operating systems.
 All of the plans include a limited VPN, but Bitdefender’s premium VPN is available at checkout, and it costs less than most competing standalone VPNs.

-Bitdefender Free — Limited Free Plan
+Bitdefender Free — Good Free Plan (With Real-Time Protection for Windows Users)

 Bitdefender does offer a free version of its app for Windows, macOS, and Android.
 While it lacks important protections like ransomware protection, a firewall, and a secure web browser, the free version includes: